justabayet/BarkBudget/README.md

 Note that the deployment process requires a `BUILDER_TOKEN` secret, which is used for authentication.
 This token is stored securely in the Github repository settings and is not visible to anyone except the repository owner.

-## Contributing

-Contributions to the project are welcome.
-To contribute, please follow these steps:

-1. Fork the repository
-2. Create a new branch for your feature or bug fix
-3. Make your changes and commit them
-4. Push your changes to your forked repository
-5. Submit a pull request to the `main` branch of the original repository

 ## License

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.